francoism90/dotfiles/README.md

 To learn more about `transactional-update`: <https://kubic.opensuse.org/documentation/man-pages/transactional-update.8.html>.

-For example, sometimes you may want to use the `--continue` arg, `shell` to use `zypper` commands, or use `apply` to prevent a reboot.
+For example, you may want to prefer the `--continue -i` args, `shell` to use `zypper` commands, and use `apply` to apply changes without a reboot.

 ### Updating